-With the recent success of Hollywood blockbusters and critically acclaimed movies like “Crazy Rich Asians,” “Parasite,” and “Minari,” and 2021 Oscars Best Picture winner “Nomadland” directed by Chloe Zhao, it’s a good opportunity to highlight some other TV shows and films with Asian actors and directors which you might have missed out on over the years.
+With the recent success of Hollywood blockbusters and critically acclaimed movies like “Crazy Rich Asians,” “Parasite,” and “Minari,” and 2021 Oscars Best Picture winner “Nomadland” directed by Chloe Zhao, it is a good opportunity to highlight some other Asian-American TV shows and films with Asian actors and directors that you might have missed over the years.

-Read about these Asian American films and shows and find out how to watch below.
+Ready to delve into the realm of Asian-American TV and cinema?
+Read about these Asian-American films and shows and find out how to watch below.

 The 2019 American comedy-drama stars actress Awkwafina as a Chinese-American living in New York City who reconnects with her family roots in China when her grandmother is diagnosed with terminal lung cancer.
-It’s a heart-warming glimpse into what it means to go back home and also has the universal themes of family dynamics which can be both emotionally poignant but also worth a few laughs.
+It is a heart-warming glimpse into what it means to go back home and has the universal themes of family dynamics which can be both emotionally poignant but also worth a few laughs.

 Based on the 1989 novel from Amy Tan, “The Joy Luck Club” is a 1993 drama film directed by Wayne Wang starring a mostly all-Asian cast and deftly explores the story of four Chinese-American women and their complicated relationships with their immigrant mothers.
 The story spans decades and explores the hardships of assimilating to a new country and what effects it has on mother-daughter relationships.

 If you enjoyed Bong Joon-Ho’s “Parasite,” you are in luck because the Korean director has a lengthy list of films you should catch up on.
 Start with “The Host,” a 2006 horror classic based in South Korea, and wrap up your evening with “Snowpiercer,” which stars Chris Evans, Tilda Swinton, and Octavia Spencer aboard a train that travels the globe carrying the last humans on Earth in a post-apocalyptic world.